UCL/research-computing-with-cpp/98Installation/sec00virtualbox.md

 ### Installing required packages

-Then you need to install the following packages using the apt-get:
+Then you need to install `build-essential`, `cmake` and `git` using apt-get.
+In a terminal run the following commands:
 ```
 sudo apt-get update

 sudo apt-get install build-essential cmake git

-sudo apt-get install cmake

-sudo apt-get install git
 ```

 ### Misc